 Key factors affecting SDLT rates

-One of the primary determinants of SDLT rates on second homes is the property’s value.
+One of the primary determinants of SDLT rates on second homes is the value of residential properties.
 The limit for incurring additional stamp duty on second homes is properties valued at greater than £40,000.
 Also, specific property types like caravans, mobile homes, and houseboats do not attract the increased Stamp Duty rate for second homes.

 Another factor affecting SDLT rates is the geographical area where the property is located.
 Different countries within the UK have distinct rates and surcharges applicable to second homes, which we’ll further explore in Section 7.